anand-tummapudi/microservices/README.md

 3. **Service Registry Pattern**: This pattern is used to keep track of all the services in a microservice architecture.
 The registry acts as a central directory for service discovery.
 Eureka server is one example for implementing service registry.
 4. **Service Mesh Pattern**: This pattern in adding a layer of infrastructure between microservices to handle cross-cutting concerns such as service discovery, load balancing and security.
-5. **Even Driven Architecture Pattern**: This pattern involves in using events to communicate between microservices.
+5. **Event Driven Architecture Pattern**: This pattern involves in using events to communicate between microservices.
 Each service can publish events and subscribe to events published by another service.
 6. **Saga Pattern**: This pattern is used to manage transactions that span multiple microservices.
 It involves breaking the transaction into smaller, individual steps and using compensating actions to undo completed steps if an error occurs.
 7. **Bulkhead Pattern**: This pattern is used to isolate failures in a microservice architecture.
 Each microservice is placed in a separate container, so if one micro service fails, it does not affect other microservices.
 8. **Sidecar Pattern**: This pattern involves in deploying a separate container alongside each microservice to handle cross-cutting concerns such as logging, monitoring and security.